Edward Stevens (diplomat): Career

-Stevens served as the United States consul-general in Saint-Domingue (later Haiti) from 1799 to 1800.
-John Adams sent Stevens to Haiti with instructions to establish a relationship with Toussaint Louverture and express support for his regime.
-The Federalist administration hoped to incite a movement toward Haitian independence, but Louverture maintained a colonial relationship with France.
-Stevens's title, "consul", suggested a diplomat attached to a country not a colony, reflecting the administration's view of the Haitian situation.
-Following his arrival in Haiti in April 1799, Stevens succeeded in accomplishing several of his objectives, including: the suppression of privateers operating out of the colony, protections for American lives and property, and right of entry for American vessels.
-Stevens pushed for similar privileges for the British, who, like the United States (see Quasi-War) were engaged in war with France.
-Negotiations between Haiti and Britain were difficult given Haiti's fears of Britain's desire to take control of the colony, and Britain's fears of the Haitian slave revolt spreading to its own Caribbean colonies.
-In fact, Stevens had to serve as the British agent for a time since Haitian troops feared having a British official in the colony.
-The convention, signed on June 13, 1799, continued an armistice among the three parties, gave protections to British and American ships from privateers, and allowed American and British ships to enter the colony and engage in free trade.
-Stevens's correspondence with Timothy Pickering, John Adams, and Thomas Jefferson provide important insight into US geopolitics during the Haitian Revolution.
+Stevens served as the United States consul-general in the French colony of Saint-Domingue (modern-day Haiti) from 1799 to 1800.
+John Adams sent Stevens to Saint-Domingue with instructions to establish a relationship with the de facto ruler of the colony, Toussaint Louverture, and express support his regime.
+The Federalist Adams administration hoped to encourage the colony's independence, but Louverture maintained a colonial relationship with France.
+Stevens's title of consul suggested a diplomat attached to a country and not a colony, reflecting the Adams administration's view of the situation in Saint-Domingue.
+Following his arrival in the colony in April 1799, Stevens succeeded in accomplishing several of his objectives, including suppressing the activities of privateers operating out of the colony, gaining protections for American citizens and property in Saint-Domingue and the right of entry for U.S. vessels into the colony's ports.

+Stevens pushed for similar privileges for the British, who, like the United States were at war with France.
+This was made difficult by the fact that Britain had occupied part of the colony from 1793 to 1798 in an attempt to capture Saint-Domingue and were also afraid of the Haitian Revolution leading to unrest among slaves in the British West Indies.
+Stevens had to serve as the British agent in Saint-Domingue for a period of time since local commanders were opposed to having a British official in the colony.
+On 13 June 1799, he signed a convention which led to an armistice among the three parties, giving protections to British and American ships from local privateers and allowing them to enter the colony and engage in free trade.
+Stevens's correspondence with Pickering, Adams, and Thomas Jefferson provide important insight into American geopolitics during the Haitian Revolution.

-In 1802 botanist Poit. published Stevensia, which is a genus of flowering plants from Haiti and the Dominican Republic, belonging to the family Rubiaceae and named in Edward Stevens's honour.
+In 1802, French botanist Pierre Antoine Poiteau named Stevensia, a genus of flowering plants from Haiti and the Dominican Republic which belong to the Rubiaceae family, in Stevens's honour.

 Later life

 Little is known of Stevens's last years.
-For two and a half months in 1809-10, during the British occupation of the Danish West Indies, Stevens served as President of St. Croix.
+From 19 December 1809 to 3 March 1810, he served as the President of Saint Croix when it was under British occupation.
 He corresponded with David Hosack, including a letter introducing his son in 1823.